percona/community/content/events/percona-meetups/percona-meetup-for-mysql-september-2021.md

 ---
 title: "Percona MeetUp for MySQL Sept 2021"
-description: "Join Community MeetUp for MySQL on 8th Sept, 2021 as part of a monthly regular event hosted by Matt Yonkovit, Head of Open Source Strategy at Percona.
-Marcos Albe, Principal Technical Services Engineer at Percona, will share his experience on how to REALLY optimize MySQL performance.
-Fernando Laudares Camargos, Senior Support Engineer at Percona, will be there to talk about Inspecting MySQL Servers.
-Attendees will have time for Q&A and to give feedback."
+description: "Join Community MeetUp for MySQL on 8th Sept, 2021 as part of a monthly regular event hosted by Matt Yonkovit, Head of Open Source Strategy at Percona."
 images:
   - events/percona-meetup/cover-682.jpg
 date: Wed, 8 September 2021, 14:00:00 +0000